microservice-formal-model/orleans-snapper-extension/README.md

 #### Starting the Experiment
 The Experiment can be started by using the command `dotnet run --project Experiment` in a PowerShell located in the root of the repository.

 We included the set of pregenerated workloads used in the paper in the `/gen` directory.
-It is important to match the pregenerated file with the correct benchmark version and cpu amount.
-The folder name indicates the benchmark version and cpu amount.
+A table explaining the settings for each experiments and which folder to use can be found in this README in section *Running the Experiment - Configuration* It is important to match the pregenerated file with the correct benchmark version and cpu amount.
-For example `Experiments/gen/core8extended` is meant to be used with an experiment for 8 cores and the extended benchmark.

 The configuration for the experiments is found in `Experiments/Properties/experiments.json`.
-We have included the execution for an experiment for the Extended (E-Snapper) Benchmark using 8 cores, it looks like this:
+We have included the execution for a hotset experiment for the Extended (E-Snapper) Benchmark using 8 cores, it looks like this:
 ```json
 {
   "resultLocation": "res/",